 - a physical exam with special attention to any previous problems

-- assessment of development (for example, head control, cooing, and smiling)
+- assessing development (for example, head control, cooing, and smiling)

-- questions about how you are doing with your baby
+- questions about how you’re doing with your baby

 - advice about feeding and other aspects of nutrition

 - what to expect during the coming months, including a discussion about safety precautions